-I made the decision to paint full time in September 2018 so my business is still very much in its infancy.
-I’m trying hard to start as I mean to go on by aiming to reduce the negative impact of my business on the environment.
+I try hard to reduce the negative impact of my art business on the environment.
 I’ve carefully selected my suppliers and have chosen the most ‘eco-friendly’ option I can afford.
 It’s a work in progress of course but it’s a start.

 - Greeting cards are made from recycled card and printed in Cornwall.